integreat-io/integreat/README.md

 cast to the right type.
 E.g. returning `'3'` for an integer is okay, as Integreat will cast it with `parseInt()`.

-There is a special "catch all" datatype `*` – the asterisk – that will match any datatype not represented as regular mappings.
-If `path`, `transform`, `filterFrom`, or `filterTo` are set on an asterisk item, they will be applied as normal, but any `attributes` or `relationships` will be disregarded.
-Instead all `attributes` or `relationships` will be mapped as is, unless the `transform` pipeline modifies them.

 The `param` property is an alternative to specifying a `path`, and refers to a param passed to the `retreive` method.
 Instead of retrieving a value from the source data, an attribute or relationship with `param` will get its value from